 This is the fifth day of my quarantine.
 I should have started journaling sooner.
 But for the past few days, I was still in the mindset of wishing some miracles do happen, that I’ll go home today.
 Today is the day.
 This is it.
 Naturally, I thought that I’d better not start any routine that might not last.

 Trying to work and fail yesterday

 Cadence, people, cadence!
 Don’t the government know anything about product management at all?
 (Of course, they don’t).
 Another person who really needs to be quarantined could have been here in this room instead of me.
 I feel like a waste of space.

 People at work seem to think I’ll be out of contact for a while

 Back to work, a funny thing is that everyone seems to think that I will be out of contact for a while.
-I guess it makes sense considering that last week I already told everyone that I had family business to take care of so I did not attend any meeting for the whole week.
+Last week I told everyone that I had some family business to take care of so I did not attend any meeting for the whole week.
 This week I also won’t attend any meetings because the 4G is not strong enough.

 The more senior members started to talk about what the team would do if they lose contact with me, which is thinking ahead too far, in my opinion.
 Well, not that I don’t understand their concerns.
 They have a company to run, so risks must be evaluated and contingencies must be made.

 Plus, to those who haven’t caught Covid yet, the news they’re exposed to usually feature people dying or dangerous complications.
 It follows that people have an impression that Covid has a high mortality rate.
 I think that’s true only for the more senior citizens (not to be disrespectful), but I can see how that impression may be generalized across the population.
 Well, I am still here, still alive.